 This post may contain affiliate links.
 Read my disclosure policy.

-Chicken and Broccoli Stir Fry satisfies the craving for takeout and you’ll feel good about serving this to your family because it’s healthier than going out.
-If you loved our Beef and Broccoli, then you will love this chicken stir fry.
-It’s loaded with tender chicken, mushrooms and fresh broccoli.
+If you loved my famous Beef and Broccoli, then you will love this chicken stir-fry.
+It’s loaded with tender chicken, mushrooms, and fresh broccoli.
 I hope you’re inspired to make this easy and tasty dinner!

-Ingredients & Substitutions for Stir Fry:
+Ingredients & Substitutions for Stir Fry

 - Chicken – we used boneless skinless chicken breast, but chicken tenders or even thighs would be delicious here.

 - Stir Fry Veggies – We love the combination of broccoli, onions, and mushrooms for an authentic Chicken Broccoli Stir fry.
 You could sub the broccoli with snap peas or zucchini and sub onions with julienned carrots.
+I don’t recommend frozen veggies sicne they can get mushy and water down the sauce.

 - Chicken Broth – this adds more flavor, but water can easily be substituted.

-- Low Sodium Soy Sauce – Since different brands have different amounts of salt, add soy sauce to taste.
+- Soy Sauce – Since different brands have different amounts of salt, add soy sauce to taste.
 You can always add more at the end, but you can’t take salt out of a dish.
 For gluten-free, use Tamari sauce.

 - Sesame Oil – this one ingredient gives the sauce authentic Chinese stir fry flavor.
 Do not skip it.